A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 Day 5 – Revenge of the Island

 My final day.
 I was pumped.
 I had it all figured out and I would spend the entire day working every last cranny of Carpenter’s Island for steel.
 I even managed to work my way to the far side of the river to fish the far bank.
-I don’t recommended doing this as I swam on the way there and on the way back.
+I don’t recommend doing this as I swam on the way there and on the way back.
 I wish I had a boat.

 Long story very short.
 I caught nothing.
 All day; no fish.